ramapriyan912001/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 2b.
 The given index is invalid.

-    * 3a1.
+    * 2b1.
 AWE shows an error message.

+* 2c.
+User is not viewing a list of contacts when entering command.

+  * 2c1.
+AWE shows an error message asking user to enter `findcontacts` or `contacts` command first.

+    Use case ends.

 **Use case: Create Travel Group**